microsoft/finops-toolkit/docs-mslearn/toolkit/hubs/configure-scopes.md

    To run the pipeline from the Azure portal:

    1. From the FinOps hub resource group, open the Data Factory instance, select **Launch Studio**, and navigate to **Author** > **Pipelines** > **config_RunBackfillJob**.
    2. Select **Debug** in the command bar to run the pipeline.
-The total run time will vary depending on the retention period and number of scopes you're monitoring.
+The total run time varies depending on the retention period and number of scopes you're monitoring.

    To run the pipeline from PowerShell: